 - The Great Construction Career: A Career Blueprint

-The degree should be closely related to the position you’re hoping to land, usually construction management, building science, architecture, engineering, or safety.
+The degree should be closely related to your desired position, usually construction management, building science, architecture, engineering, or safety.

 For larger companies with more complex projects or senior leadership or executive-level positions, candidates with a master’s degree in one of those fields may be given higher consideration.

-Numerous professional certifications can bolster your resume and add to your construction skillset PMP, ASCE certifications, Certified Safety Professional, LEED AP certifications, Certification related to Health and Safety.
+Numerous professional certifications can bolster your resume and add to your construction skillset PMP, ASCE certifications, Certified Safety Professional, LEED AP certifications, and Certifications related to Health and Safety.

-Certificates can complement formal degrees, or they can be used to demonstrate technical proficiency and compensate for the lack of a degree in some cases.
+Certificates can complement formal degrees or be used to demonstrate technical proficiency and compensate for the lack of a degree in some cases.

 Their requirements and benefits differ, but finding one or more to add to your professional development skill set can be an effective tool for getting ahead in the job market.